IngoKl/pdf_split_pages_middle/README.md

 # pdf_split_pages_middle

-*This is a very simple Python tool which splits the pages of PDF documents in the middle in order to create single page PDFs from scans.*
+*This is a very simple Python tool that splits the pages of PDF documents in the middle in order to create single-page PDFs from scans.*

 ![Visualization](https://user-images.githubusercontent.com/16179317/63167497-cd314700-c031-11e9-9347-c09484794ebe.png)